 The most famous sites in Erice are the duomo and the ‘castle of Venere’ but what steals the show here is the landscape around the town: the views from here are wonderful

-The beautiul Sicilian town of is famous for a glorious Normal cathedral, dating back to the XII century and exceptionally well preserved.
+The beautiful Sicilian town of Monreale is famous for a glorious Normal cathedral, dating back to the XII century and exceptionally well preserved.

 Its facade has two towers and a (later) portico and the inside is decorated with wonderful mosaics, considered among the most remarkable in the whole of Italy.

-This beautiful Sicilian sites is famous fro two things: incredible Baroque architecture and chocolate!
+This beautiful Sicilian site is famous for two things: incredible Baroque architecture and chocolate!

 Located in the Southern part of Sicily, this is a gorgeous town worth visiting and also a good base for a road trip in the area.